octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ---
 id: truffle_compilation_migration
-title: Smart contract deployment with Truffle
+title: Deploy with Truffle
 authors: Benjamin Pilia
 ---

 import NotificationBar from '../../src/components/docs/NotificationBar';

-The first step to creating a Dapp is to deploy a smart contract onto a Tezos network, whether for testing or real-life use.
-There are several ways to do this, like using the Tezos CLI.
+The first step to creating a Dapp is to deploy a smart contract on the _Tezos_ network, whether for testing or real-life use.
+There are several ways to do this, such as using the Tezos CLI.

 However, during development, the smart contracts and the associated storage are likely to change: new field, field removal, structure change.
 For each change, a new deployment must be done.

 Thus, the way that the contract is deployed will change accordingly, especially the initial storage.
-A minimal change in the storage definition can make the next deployments tiresome when using the Tezos cli, especially if changes are made several times.
+A minimal change in the storage definition can make the next deployments tiresome when using the Tezos CLI, especially if changes are made several times.

-Besides, there are situations where you need to deploy several smart contracts that will interact with one another.
-The deployment of a smart contract depends on the deployment of a previous one: its address.
-Instead of deploying one after the other the smart contracts and retrieveing their address, it should be possible to have an automated script that performs these actions.
+Mooreover, there are times when you need to deploy several smart contracts that will interact with one another.
+The deployment of a smart contract depends on the deployment of a previous one to get its address.
+Instead of deploying one after the other the smart contracts and retrieving their address, it should be possible to have an automated script that performs these actions.

-*Truffle*, developped and maintained by _ConsenSys Software Inc_, solves these difficulties.
-This tool uses scripts to perform smart contract deployments: thanks to a cli and a few configuration files, they are easier and faster.
+*Truffle*, developed and maintained by _ConsenSys Software Inc_, solves these difficulties.
+This tool uses scripts to perform smart contract deployments.
+It uses a CLI and a few configuration files to make deployments easier and faster.

-In this chapter, we will deploy the Raffle smart contract, as developed in the [LIGO chapter](/docs/ligo/write-contracts-ligo.md), onto a testnet, with the use of _Truffle_.
+In this chapter, we will deploy the _Raffle_ smart contract, as developed in the [LIGO module](/docs/ligo) onto a testnet using _Truffle_.

 # About The *Truffle* Suite

 *Truffle* is part of a suite of tools that make it easier to deploy written smart contracts onto a blockchain, called *The Truffle Suite*.
+It provides:

-* **Truffle**: smart contract compilation and deployment onto a network
+* **Truffle**: for smart contract compilation and deployment onto a network.
-* **Ganache**: easy blockchain network setup and configuration
+* **Ganache**: for running a local blockchain network and test smart contracts on it.
-* **drizzle**: is used to easily write front-end applications, which interact with a deployed smart contract.
+* **Drizzle**: for easy integration with frontend applications by providing a library to interact with deployed smart contracts.
-* **Truffle teams**: is an integration and smart contracts monitoring tool
+* **Truffle Teams**: for monitoring smart contracts

 The *Truffle* Suite is not available for all blockchains.
 It supports: